Pregnancy can hold some of the best and worst times of your life – here are 50+ ways to enjoy pregnancy, even when it’s hard.

 19) Take a pregnancy or child birth class

 I took one of these from my local hospital, and I loved it.
 It really helped prepare me for child birth, and it was fun to do with my husband and connect with other new parents.
 If you can’t go to an in person one, my friend, Hilary, who is a Labor and Delivery RN, has an amazing online prenatal class you can take.
-You can get $5 off using the code ccpnc.
+You can get 10% off with the code CLARKS.
 Hilary is amazing and got me through my pregnancy!
-Another blogger I know just launched a prenatal class that focuses more on natural birth, so if that’s your jam, check it out as well!

 20) Get Maternity Pictures